banyansecurity/installer/README.md

-## Install the Banyan Enforcement Component, Netagent, in AccessTier or HostAgent Mode
+# Banyan Access Tier Installer

-This repo provides instructions and examples for automated deployments of Banyan's Enforcement Component, Netagent.
+Instructions and examples for automated deployments of the Banyan AccessTier.

-Netagent can run in HostAgent or AccessTier mode using various orchestration platforms.

-### AccessTier Mode

 **[AWS CloudFormation](cloudformation)**